Robert Raymond Cook

 Robert Raymond Cook (July 15, 1937 – November 15, 1960) was a Canadian mass murderer who was convicted of killing his father, Raymond Cook, in Stettler, Alberta, on June 25, 1959.
-It is alleged that Cook massacred his entire family at their home in Stettler, but was only charged with killing his father.
+Robert killed his entire family at their home in Stettler, albeit he only stood trial for killing his father.
 He was found guilty of murder and sentenced to death.

-After officials declined to issue a reprieve, Robert was hanged in 1960.
-He was the last person to be executed by the province of Alberta.
+After officials declined to grant clemency, Robert was hanged in 1960.
+He was the last person to be executed in the province of Alberta.

 Early life

 Robert's mother died when he was 9 years old.
 He first got into trouble when he was 10, for stealing a car.
-When Robert was 12, his father married his elementary teacher, Daisy Mae Gaspar.
+When Robert was 12, his father married Robert's elementary teacher, Daisy Mae Gaspar.
 The family moved from Hanna to Stettler.

 Robert first went to jail when he was 14 years old.
 From the time of his first incarceration to his execution, Robert spent a total of less than a year outside of prison.